cvetomir-todorov/CecoChat/README.md

 ## Containerize and run CecoChat

 In order to containerize CecoChat you need to build it using .NET 5.
 I've used Visual Studio since I am also developing it, but the SDK is enough to simply build it.
 The [containerize](containerize/) folder contains the Docker files and scripts for building the images.
-Internally the scripts do `dotnet publish` and use `Debug` configuration with `Trace`/`Verbose` level of logging but it can be changed as prefered.
+Internally the dockerfiles do `dotnet publish` and use `Debug` configuration which has `Trace`/`Verbose` level of logging but it can be changed as prefered.
 The `docker-compose` file creates containers for:

 * 1 connect server
 * 2 messaging servers